Bevy Version: | 0.14 | (current) |

 Possible Pitfalls

 Beware of frame delay / 1-frame-lag.
 This can occur if Bevy runs the receiving system before the sending system.
 The receiving system will only get a chance to receive the events the next time it runs.
-If you need to ensure that events are handled immediately / on time, you can use explicit system ordering.
+If you need to ensure that events are handled on the same frame, you can use explicit system ordering.

 If your systems have run conditions, beware that they might miss some events when they are not running!
 If your system does not check for events at least once every other frame or fixed timestep, the events will be lost.